Recent and upcoming changes

 - Western Australia: COVID-19 travel advice

-International travellers arriving arriving in NSW will be charged for their hotel quarantine accommodation.
+International travellers arriving in NSW will be charged for their hotel quarantine accommodation.
+This does not apply to travellers flying into NSW who have been in New Zealand for the previous 14 days.

 Learn more about the cost of quarantine for international travellers.